mikkorepolainen/vagrant-github-pages/README.md

 cd <your-repo-path>
 vagrant up
 ```
-When asked to `Enter passphrase for key xxx` press enter.
-The default password for a vagrant vm is `vagrant`.

-Building the vm takes a while, so I recommend suspending the vm instead of destroying it when done with it:
+Building the vm takes a while, so I recommend suspending the vm instead of destroying it if you plan to use it frequently:
 ```
 vagrant suspend
 ```